Our Criminal Justice System Won't Stop The Next Bois Locker Room

 Is our current legal system equipped to deal with a case like this?
 Where is it failing in meeting the needs of the victims and ensuring the offence is not repeated?

 AM: Under the existing legal system, the trial is fought between the State and the accused.
 The victims may testify in court as witnesses for the State, but they don’t have a real voice or a say in what happens to them.
-It can be a delayed and prolonged trial with no certainty of convictions even where there is evidence.
+The trial can be delayed and prolonged trial with no certainty of convictions even where there is evidence.
 To add to that, not once do the victims receive acknowledgment from the person who caused harm—there’s no space to do that.
 No one asks them what is it that they really need.

 SD: Because reporting an offence and going through the legal system is so difficult, the more stringent the punishment, the more it dissuades the victim from going through the criminal justice system.
 So that creates an even greater culture of silence about the kinds of harm that you’ve faced.
 And one of the key things that any survivor needs is some sort of acknowledgement, affirmation and validation of the harm that they’ve faced, which they are unable to find under the current system alone.